 Do take note of the time limit(s) to file your claim(s).
-If you have general queries on the Employment Act, please contact the Ministry of Manpower.
+Visit the Ministry of Manpower if you have general queries on the Employment Act.

 (For employees) File a claim for mediation

-If you are a non-union employee, you may use this service to file a claim for mediation.
-Learn more through this video.
-If you are a union employee, you should contact your union to help you file your claim.
+If you are a non-union member, you may use this service to file a claim for mediation.
+If you are a union member, you should contact your union to help you file your claim.

 Things to note